 Now once you know what your relative strength is you must decide on a target score that leverages it.
 What I mean by it is, if Verbal is your strength then you must plan a high score in Verbal and then score the minimum required number in Quant and if your strength is Quant then you must plan a high score in Quant and get the minimum required number in Verbal.
 If you have gone through Anupriya’s success story shared above you will be able to see how she leveraged her strength, Verbal, to get to a 760.
 Below are some examples of how two students can leverage their different strengths to reach the same score:

 |Leverage Verbal (Strength)||Q48||V46|

-You can use the GMAT Personalized study planner tool to get different combinations of score that you can target for.
+You can use the GMAT Personalized study planner tool to get different combinations of scores that you can target for.

 2. Estimate the amount of time you need

 Why do you need to estimate the amount of time if it is a 3 months plan?
 Well because the daily commitment for each person will differ depending upon their starting ability.
 To go from a 500 something score to 760 will require much higher time than to go from a 650+ score to 760.
 The amount of time in months would remain the same but your daily commitment will change.